 Abstract

-These materials document CUDS’ involvement with the City of Boston’s Neighborhood Partnership Initiative in the late 1990s.
-The initiatives sought to restructure distressed neighborhoods and revitalize districts in Boston through community organization, new economic activity and housing improvements, including a redesign for Boston’s main streets.
+The Center for Urban Development Studies at Harvard University’s Graduate School of Design collaborated with the City of Boston on its Neighborhood Partnership Initiative in the late 1990s.
+The initiative aimed to restructure distressed neighborhoods and revitalize districts in Boston through community organization, the promotion of new economic activity, and housing improvements, including a redesign for Boston’s main streets.
+Neighborhoods included Washington St/Grove St in West Roxbury and Washington St/West Roxbury Parkway in Roslindale.

 [Excerpt: Overview]